aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

     >**Note**: You will start by installing FSLogix binaries.

-6. Within the Remote Desktop session to **az140-25-vm0**, start **Windows PowerShell ISE** as administrator.
+6. Within the Bastion session to **az140-25-vm0**, start **Windows PowerShell ISE** as administrator.

-8. Within the Remote Desktop session to **az140-25-vm0**, from the **Administrator: Windows PowerShell ISE** console, run the following to create a folder you will use as a temporary location for configuration of the image:
+8. Within the Bastion session to **az140-25-vm0**, from the **Administrator: Windows PowerShell ISE** console, run the following to create a folder you will use as a temporary location for configuration of the image:

    ```powershell
    New-Item -Type Directory -Path 'C:\Allfiles\Labs\02' -Force
    ```

-9. Within the Remote Desktop session to **az140-25-vm0**, start Microsoft Edge, browse to [FSLogix download page](https://aka.ms/fslogix_download) , which will download FSLogix compressed file.
+9. Within theBastion session to **az140-25-vm0**, start Microsoft Edge, browse to [FSLogix download page](https://aka.ms/fslogix_download) , which will download FSLogix compressed file.
 Then, extract the zip file contents into the **C:\\Allfiles\\Labs\\02** folder.

-10. Within the Remote Desktop session to **az140-25-vm0**, switch to the **Administrator: Windows PowerShell ISE** window and, from the **Administrator: Windows PowerShell ISE** console, run the following to perform per-machine installation of OneDrive:
+10. Within the Bastion session to **az140-25-vm0**, switch to the **Administrator: Windows PowerShell ISE** window and, from the **Administrator: Windows PowerShell ISE** console, run the following to perform per-machine installation of OneDrive:

       ```powershell
       Start-Process -FilePath 'C:\Allfiles\Labs\02\x64\Release\FSLogixAppsSetup.exe' -ArgumentList '/quiet' -Wait